arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"I've created models that can style transfer like Van Gogh! 🎨"* 😄
+*"My computer vision models can process 1000 images per second! 👁️⚡"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**